salyh/elk-docker/README.md

-# ELK 2 ready to use demo
+# ELK 2 out of the box -ready to use- demo

-This Docker image provides a convenient centralised log server and log management web interface, by packaging Elasticsearch (version 2.0.0), Logstash (version 2.0.0), and Kibana (version 4.2.0), collectively known as ELK2.
+Consists of

+* Elasticsearch 2
+* Logstash 2
+* Kibana 4

-It comes bundled with the data from [NY traffic accidents](https://github.com/elastic/examples/tree/master/ELK_nyc_traffic_accidents) as a ready to use ELK demo.
+and comes bundled with the data from [NY traffic accidents](https://github.com/elastic/examples/tree/master/ELK_nyc_traffic_accidents) as a out of the box -ready to use- demo.

-### Use as docker container
+### Use with docker

 * ./docker.sh

-### Use as vagrant box
+### Use with vagrant

 * vagrant up

+Tested with Vagrant 1.7.4 and VirtualBox 5

 ### After starting the docker image or the vagrant box point your browser to